MicrosoftDocs/cpp-docs/docs/mfc/drawing-images-from-an-image-list.md

 ms.date: "11/04/2016"
 ms.reviewer: ""
 ms.suite: ""
-ms.technology:
+ms.technology: ["cpp-windows"]
-  - "cpp-windows"
 ms.tgt_pltfrm: ""
 ms.topic: "article"
-dev_langs:
+dev_langs: ["C++"]
-  - "C++"
-helpviewer_keywords:
-  - "CImageList class, drawing images from"
-  - "drawing, images from image lists"
-  - "image lists [C++], drawing images from"
-  - "images [C++], drawing"
-ms.assetid: 2f6063fb-1c28-45f8-a333-008c064db11c
-caps.latest.revision: 11
+helpviewer_keywords: ["CImageList class [MFC], drawing images from", "drawing [MFC], images from image lists", "image lists [MFC], drawing images from", "images [MFC], drawing"] ms.assetid: 2f6063fb-1c28-45f8-a333-008c064db11c caps.latest.revision: 11
 author: "mikeblome"
 ms.author: "mblome"
 manager: "ghogen"
-translation.priority.ht:
-  - "cs-cz"
-  - "de-de"
-  - "es-es"
-  - "fr-fr"
-  - "it-it"
-  - "ja-jp"
-  - "ko-kr"
-  - "pl-pl"
-  - "pt-br"
-  - "ru-ru"
-  - "tr-tr"
-  - "zh-cn"
-  - "zh-tw"
+translation.priority.ht: ["cs-cz", "de-de", "es-es", "fr-fr", "it-it", "ja-jp", "ko-kr", "pl-pl", "pt-br", "ru-ru", "tr-tr", "zh-cn", "zh-tw"]
 ---
 # Drawing Images from an Image List
 To draw an image, use the [CImageList::Draw](../mfc/reference/cimagelist-class.md#draw) member function.
 You'll specify a pointer to a device context object, the index of the image to draw, the location in the device context at which to draw the image, and a set of flags to indicate the drawing style.